commandprompt/pgmanage-docs/src/en/02_quick_start.md

 - **SQLite connections** do not need any other settings besides the sqlite3 file path.
 - **Terminal connections** are shell/console sessions with a remote host.
 These require setting SSH properties.

 > **Note:** the password field is optional.
 If you leave it empty, the password prompt will be shown each time before establishing the connection.
-For PostgreSQL connections, PgManage will also try to retrieve the connection password from the `.pgpass` file.
+For PostgreSQL connections, PgManage will also try to retrieve the connection password from the `.pgpass` file, unless the connection properties are provided in connection string form.

 ### SSH Tunnelling